A quantum ergodic theorem for mapping class groups action on character variety: The character variety and the representations

-In order to quantize the $SU(2)$ character variety, we introduce the notion of skein algebras and define some irreducible representations. \textbf{Skein algebras} To an oriented compact $3$-manifold $M$, we associate a $\mathbb{Z}[A,A^{-1}]$ module, where $A$ denotes a formal parameter, $S_A(M)$ define as follow.
-The \textit{Kauffman bracket skein module} $S_A(M)$ is the quotient of the free $\mathbb{Z}[A,A^{-1}]$ module spanned by isotopy classes of framed links embedded in $M$ (including the empty link), by the skein relations of Figure \ref{fig_skein}.
+In order to quantize the character variety, we introduce the notion of skein algebras and define some irreducible representations. \textbf{Skein algebras} To an oriented compact $3$-manifold $M$, we associate a $\mathbb{Z}[A,A^{-1}]$ module, where $A$ denotes a formal parameter, $\mathcal{S}_A(M)$ defined as follows.
+The \textit{Kauffman-bracket skein module} $\mathcal{S}_A(M)$ is the quotient of the free $\mathbb{Z}[A,A^{-1}]$ module spanned by isotopy classes of framed links embedded in $M$ (including the empty link), by the following skein relations: